smjones87/jones-portfolio/final_project_SamanthaJones.md

 After receiving feedback on Part I and working through Part II, I decided to rethink the scope and the story of my final project.
 While sticking to some of my original points of focus within the ILGA data and LGTBI rights, I am going to narrow the scope to focus on conversion therapy bans, or lack thereof, particularly in the United States but also using international data for a point of comparison.
 The purpose of my project remains the same, but I believe a more specific story will be more engaging and lead to a stronger call to action.

-One sentence summary:
+One sentence summary: The United States has made strides in giving legal rights to LGBTQ+ citizens, but the LGBTQ+ community is still harmed and needs protection against conversion therapy.

-Reader statement:
+Reader statement: As a reader, I want to know more about conversion therapy and how the United States needs to protect the LGBTQ+ community, so that I can advocate better for a federal ban against conversion therapy.

 Story arc:

-Call to action:
+Call to action: Donate to - , learn more at  - , follow and share -- platforms

 ### Data